 Research commissioned by the Department for Education shows missing school for even a day can mean a child is less likely to achieve good grades, which can have a damaging effect on their life chances.
 At Swanton Morley VC Primary School our aim is to work with parents to ensure that all our pupils receive the most from their education and reach their full potential.

-Attendance law requires that all parents/carers ensure that their child/children attend school regularly.
-The Government is also very clear when it states that: “no child should miss school apart from in exceptional circumstances and schools must continue to take steps to reduce absence to support children’s attainment.”
+This letter is to remind all parents/carers regarding the law that requires them to ensure that their child attends school regularly.
+The Government remains very clear that no child should miss school apart from in exceptional circumstances and schools must continue to take steps to reduce absence to support children’s attainment.

 The Local Authority operates a system where any pupil will meet the criteria for legal intervention where they have:

-The intervention could be in the form of a Fixed Penalty Notice.
-Any pupil at Swanton Morley VC Primary School who meets either of the criteria, will be referred to the Local Authority for action to be considered.
+The intervention could be in the form of a fixed penalty notice.
+Any pupil at Swanton Morley VC Primary School who meets the criteria, will be referred to the Local Authority for action to be considered.

 I hope we can count on your support in this matter, please do not hesitate to contact me if you have any questions.